eiriklied/coffee_script_article/README.md

     alert "Don't stop!" if keepGoing?
     alert "Please stop!" unless keepGoing?

+#### Comprehensions

+Looping over an array or an object's properties is quite fundamental, and enhancing this experience could really improve the expressiveness in a language.
+In regular JavaScript you would typically use an oldfashioned for-loop.
+Underscore.js and jQuery offers functions that can improve the syntax quite a bit, but you still end up with paranthesis and curly braces all over the place.
+CoffeeScript has this functionality built into the language.

+Consider the JavaScript code below, where we loop through and array and extract the names of the cars with a high rating.

+    cars = [
+      {name: 'Volvo', rating: 5},
+      {name: 'Toyota', rating: 4},
+      {name: 'Nissan', rating: 3}
+    ];

+    // loop over the array and collect good cars good = [];
+    for(var i = 0; i < cars.length; ++i) {
+      if (cars[i].rating > 3) {
+        good.push(cars[i].name);
+      }
+    }

+This is one of the places CoffeeScript really shines.
+Not only is the corresponding code for looping over the cars short, but its really concise.

+    cars = [
+      {name: 'Volvo', rating: 5}
+      {name: 'Toyota', rating: 4}
+      {name: 'Nissan', rating: 3}
+    ]

+    good = (c.name for c in cars when c.rating > 3)

 ### Classes

 JavaScript's way to implement objects with prototypes can be quite cumbersome, and CoffeeScript cleans this up a bit.
 Using the `class` keyword we can easily create classes with inheritance and instantiate them: